josemiguely/TreeCalculator/README.md

+<h1>Tree Calculator</h1>

-This  Java program evaluates an operation between : Integers,Floats,Strings,Booleans,Binaries through a tree, displaying its result on a tree structure on the screen using the library JavaFX.
-The operations this program can evaluate are the following: Addition,Multiplication,Substraction,Divition,And,Or,Transformation (example: From Binary to Integer),Logical Negation.
+This Java program evaluates an operation between Integers, Floats, Strings, Booleans, Binaries through a tree, displaying its result on a tree structure on the screen using the library JavaFX.

+The operations this program can evaluate are the following: Addition, Multiplication, Subtraction, Division, And, Or, Transformation (example: From Binary to Integer), Logical Negation.

 This program was an assignment for the course "Metodologías de Diseño y Programación" in Universidad de Chile for educational purpouses.

 An example of the program is the following: